 🍽 Serving ideas

 This recipe is great to use for ground turkey teriyaki bowls.
-Simple serve over white rice, garlic rice, or brown rice (try our Instant Pot Cilantro Lime Brown Rice recipe) to make a quick and easy teriyaki turkey rice bowl.
+Simple serve over white rice, garlic rice, or brown rice (try our Instant Pot Cilantro Lime Brown Rice recipe) to make a quick and easy turkey teriyaki rice bowl.

 I also love this easy dinner recipe served over noodles, like our easy Chili Garlic Noodles.